 In 1914 the Borough of Doncaster was extended to include Hexthorpe, Wheatley, and Balby.
 Doncaster grew rapidly in the early 20th century and by 1951 it had a population of 83,000.
 Furthermore, in the 20th century, Doncaster became known for its butterscotch.

 Doncaster escaped relatively lightly during the Second World War although there was a serious attack in May 1941 when 2 parachute mines fell on the town.

-The Frenchgate Centre (originally called the Arndale Centre) was built in Doncaster in 1967 and Waterfield Centre was built in 1969.
+The Frenchgate Centre (originally called the Arndale Centre) opened in 1968 and Waterfield Centre was built in 1969.